A Note on the Reliability of Goal-Oriented Error Estimates for Galerkin Finite Element Methods with Nonlinear Functionals: Preliminaries

 Let $J(u) : \mathcal{V} \to \mathbb{R}$ denote a nonlinear functional with sufficient regularity such that its first and second Fr\'{e}chet derivatives $J'$ and $J''$, respectively, exist.
 We seek to approximate the (assumed well-posed) primal problem \eqref{eq:primal} with a Galerkin finite element method \eqref{eq:primal_fem} and estimate the functional discretization error $J(u) - J(u_h)$ with the introduction of an auxiliary linear \emph{adjoint problem}.
 Presently, we consider the following variational problems:

 where we refer to the first variational problem \eqref{eq:adjoint} as the continuous adjoint problem and \eqref{eq:adjoint_fem} represents a finite element approximation to the continuous adjoint problem.
 It is well known that if the adjoint problem is approximated in the space $\mathcal{V}_h$, then traditional adjoint-weighted residual error estimates will be erroneously zero due to \emph{Galerkin orthogonality}: $B(e, \varphi_h) = 0 \; \forall \varphi_h \in \mathcal{V}_h$, where $e := u - u_h$ denotes the discretization error.
-To this end, we consider approximating the adjoint problem in the richer finite-dimensional space $\Vplus$. \begin{remark} Practically, we consider only standard piecewise polynomial finite element spaces $\mathcal{V}_h$ and globally enriched spaces $\Vplus$ obtained either by: (a) uniformly refining the finite element mesh that underlies the space $\mathcal{V}_h$ or (b) increasing the piecewise polynomial order of the space $\mathcal{V}_h$ by one.
-The following discussion should, however, apply in broader contexts. \end{remark}
+To this end, we consider approximating the adjoint problem in the richer finite-dimensional space $\Vplus$. \begin{remark} Practically, we consider only standard piecewise polynomial finite element spaces $\mathcal{V}_h$ and globally enriched spaces $\Vplus$ obtained by increasing the piecewise polynomial order of the space $\mathcal{V}_h$ by one.
+The following discussion should, however, apply in broader contexts, provided $\mathcal{V}_h \subset \Vplus$. \end{remark}

 \begin{definition} (Functional derivatives) The first and second G\^{a}teaux derivatives of a functional $J: \mathcal{V} \to \mathbb{R}$ are defined as

 respectively.
 These derivatives agree with their corresponding Fr\'{e}chet derivatives when the functional is once and twice Fr\'{e}chet differentiable. \end{definition}